-If you’re still thinking about why you build an effective communication strategy plan for communicating your deepest values, services, products, mission, vision to your people and customers, look at the reasons below.
+If you’re still considering why you build an effective communication strategy plan for communicating your deepest values, services, products, mission, and vision to your people and customers, look at the reasons below.
 You would get to know why it’s utterly significant.

-- Agenda: A communication strategy plan helps build an agenda for an organization – why it exists, who it serves, how to serve, its mission and vision and how it plans to expand.
-It’s an agenda because it shows people in the organization about how they should execute the plans and where they need to reach.
-The customers will also get a clear view of what they can expect from the organization in near future.
+- Agenda: A communication strategy plan helps build a schedule for an organization – why it exists, who it serves, how to operate, its mission and vision, and how it plans to expand.
+It’s an agenda because it shows people in the organization how they should execute the plans and where they need to reach.
+The customers will also get a clear view of what they can expect from the organization shortly.

-- Strategy: Strategy is the art of deciding to go from A to B, where significant risks are involved.
-With planning and a proper communication strategy plan, the organization can’t go far in channeling the information they want to transport.
+- Strategy: The strategy is deciding to go from A to B, where significant risks are involved.
+With planning and a proper communication strategy plan, the organization can go far in channeling the information they want to transport.
 Thus, planning the communication strategy plan is always prudent for an organization that aims to grow.

 - Concurrent reminder: Building a communication strategy plan facilitates the significant attribute of reminding the internal and external stakeholders about what they’re about to do or currently doing.
 Its programs and re-programs the mind of the individuals involved in the process and unifies them for a common purpose.